-Easter is upon us, and just like the festive period, ensuring that an email marketing campaign can be heard loud and clear above the myriad of messages flying into recipient inboxes is a challenge… to be relished!
+Easter is upon us.
+Moreover, just like the festive period, ensuring that an email marketing campaign can be heard loud and clear above the myriad of messages flying into recipient inboxes is a challenge… to be relished!

-No, really; as tempting as it might be to let this one slide and instead focus on the bigger picture, Easter is an opportunity not to be missed.
+It might be tempting to let this one slide and instead focus on the bigger picture.
+Easter is an opportunity not to be missed.

 1. Play on the original Easter message

-Despite the abundance of chocolate eggs and time off work, Easter’s original message is one of new beginnings, and that could be a powerful piece of inspiration for your next email marketing campaign.
+Despite the abundance of chocolate eggs and time off work, Easter’s original message is one of new beginnings.
+That could be a powerful piece of inspiration for your next email marketing campaign.

-If you’ve got a new product on the horizon, or have recently rebranded or restructured the company in some way, Easter could be the perfect time to make a big deal about it.
-Unveil that new look, shiny new service or member of staff at a time when people may well be reflecting on their own new beginnings, and you’ll probably catch their attention more than you would at other times of the year.
+If you’ve got a new product on the horizon, or have recently restructured the company, Easter could be the perfect time to make a big deal about it.
+Unveil that new look.
+Crack out that shiny new service or member of staff at a time when people may well be reflecting on their own new beginnings, and you’ll probably catch their attention more than you would at other times of the year.

 2. Capitalise on the other elements of Easter

-With extended weekends now a key part of Easter, certain markets can benefit significantly during the four days of holiday to which millions of UK workers are treated.
+Extended weekends now a key part of Easter.
+Certain markets benefit significantly during the four days of holiday to which millions of UK workers are treated.

-Decorating, short breaks and an increased desire to spend disposable income are all elements of Easter that have nothing to do with resurrection or chocolate eggs but which could benefit your business significantly.
+Decorating, short breaks and an increased desire to spend disposable income.
+All elements of Easter that have nothing to do with resurrection or chocolate eggs.
+However, all could benefit your business significantly.